-To become a certified Master Gardener™, participants must complete a 10-week training classes (Wednesdays, 9 a.m. to 4 p.m.) and donate 66-hours of volunteer service within a year of finishing the classes.
+To become a certified Master Gardener™, participants must complete training classes and 40 hours of on-the-job plant clinic training, plus 26-hours of approved volunteer service .
 You will have a variety of service opportunities available ranging from answering gardening questions from the public, planning a statewide conference, to working with schools and community groups.
 Anyone interested in horticulture can apply to the program, but you should have at least one year of practical gardening experience.

 Composting Specialist Volunteer Program

 Join our team and learn to compost.
 Trained compost specialists are certified Extension volunteers who deliver hands-on learning opportunities for beginning to experienced composters in the community.
 After completing a 2-day training course, volunteers are asked to donate 20 hours of service to the community.
 There are a variety of service opportunities such as staffing booths at community events, leading demonstrations at composting sites, sharing information at local schools, and hosting workshops that cover the basics of composting, what materials to use, different techniques, and choosing a composting bin type.

 The Compost Specialist Volunteer program is a cooperative effort of the Lane County office of the OSU Extension Service and the City of Eugene.
 Register now for the 2017 training to be held April 26 & May 3, 2017.

 For more information on upcoming composting education events, call the OSU Extension Service, Lane County Office, Master Gardener Plant Clinic (541- 344-0265), or the City of Eugene Solid Waste and Recycling Program (541-682-5542).
 The City of Eugene also provides composting information online.